gregory/eucalyptus/README.md

 #EUCALYPTUS

-Just small app to play with the opengraph through the koala gem You can find try it at [eucalyptusapp.heroku.com](http://eucalyptusapp.heroku.com/ "Eucalyptus app")
+Just small app to play with the opengraph through the koala gem You can find try it @ [eucalyptus.gregory.io](http:/eucalyptus.gregory.io "Eucalyptus app")